FK Vardar: New Age 1st league

 Vardar celebrated Macedonia's independence by winning three consecutive titles including going unbeaten in the inaugural season.
 During the 90's they remained at the top of Macedonian football reaching five Macedonian Cup finals and winning four.
 After a lean spell by their standards, they brought the league again in 2001–02 and the following season just missed out on qualifying for the 2003–04 UEFA Champions League group stage.
 A remarkable achievement, in the Second qualifying round they eliminated CSKA Moscow and came within a goal of getting past Sparta Prague.
 In 2011, Vardar was originally relegated from the Macedonian First Football League, but after buying the license from Miravci it stayed.
 The following season they brought the league again after nine years.
 To date they have 17 major honors to their name.
-In 2012, with the new transformation, FK Vardar became the first team in North Macedonia organized as a joint stock company incorporated under the Companies Act.
+In 2012, with the new transformation, FK Vardar became the first team in Macedonia (now North Macedonia) organized as a joint stock company incorporated under the Companies Act.
 FK Vardar went on to spend 24 seasons in the Macedonian First Football League from 1992 to 2017 and is ranked first on the all-time table.